Our new unit is A is for Apple, and I’m so excited! This week, we will be going apple picking, and have lots of fun sensory apple activities planned!

 A really cute book about a friendship between an apple and a worm 🙂

 This week’s Bible verse is the same as last week’s: Proverbs 20:12.

 How has Bible memory verses been going for you and your kids?
 I honestly have been forgetting to practice it with my son during the day, but we have been saying it every evening before he goes to bed.
 It’s really been helpful to have the print-out (included in the lesson plan download) up on the wall right near my son’s bed.

 I’m honestly impressed that my son has both the Bible verses memorized now!
 And it’s been really great for me to keep practicing these verses as well.

 A is For Apple Lesson Plan

 Input your info below and the lesson plan and all the printables will be sent directly to your inbox!
-Remember, the apple activity printable will only be available for FREE this week, so make sure you download it and save it.
-And also let your friends know!

 As always, I will be posting our daily activities over on Instagram.
 I would love to have you join me there! @discoveringmommyhood